YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A fair price is not the lowest number.
 It is the price that fits the medical quality, surgeon involvement, donor protection, facility standard, aftercare, and realistic result potential.

-- What happens if the donor area is weaker than expected?
+• What if donor strength is lower than expected?

 If a clinic cannot answer these questions clearly, the price is not clear either.